sree-vignesh/image-to-ascii-js/README.md

 # Image to ASCII Converter

 This project converts images into an ASCII-friendly format and displays them in the terminal.
-It utilizes the power of the `image-js` and `image-to-ascii` libraries to achieve high-quality ASCII art representations of your images.
+It utilizes `image-js` and `image-to-ascii` libraries to show ASCII art representations of your images.

 ## Credits

-- **image-js**: A versatile library for image manipulation.
-- **image-to-ascii**: A simple library for converting images to ASCII art.
+- **image-js**
+- **image-to-ascii**

+## To Do

+   1. An script to show a custom ascii art everytime a new terminal is opened.

 ## Getting Started